 Name of Director/Key Managerial Personnel % increase in Remuneration in FY 2020-21# Ratio of Director's Remuneration to Median remuneration

 Non-Executive Directors

-Mr. Ashok Kurien NA NA NA
+Mr. Ashok Kurien NA NA

-Mr. Bhagwan Das Narang NA NA NA
+Mr. Bhagwan Das Narang NA NA

-Dr. (Mrs.) Rashmi Aggarwal NA NA NA
+Dr. (Mrs.) Rashmi Aggarwal NA NA

 Mr. Shankar Aggarwal NA NA

 Executive Directors

 Mr. Jawahar Lal Goel 0.0% 47:1

 Mr. Anil Kumar Dua 5.8% 52:1

 Key Managerial Personnel

 Mr. Jawahar Lal Goel 0.0% 47:1

 Mr. Anil Kumar Dua 5.8% 52:1

-Mr. Rajeev Kumar Dalmia 7.3% NA NA
+Mr. Rajeev Kumar Dalmia 7.3% NA

 Mr. Ranjit Singh -2.4% NA

-[#] The % increase in remuneration refers to the % increase in remuneration from FY 2019-20.
+The % increase in remuneration refers to the % increase in remuneration from FY 2019-20.
 The Non-Executive Directors are only paid Sitting Fees, which does not form part of the abovementioned remuneration.

 S. No Requirement Disclosure 1.
 The Percentage increase in median remuneration of employees in FY 2020 - 21 0.5% (There has been no change made in the salaries of employees in the last financial year.
 The percentage increase is reflecting on account of changes in number of employees during the year) 2.
-Number of permanent employees on the rolls of the Company 388 3. employees other than the managerial personnel in the last financial year and its comparison with the percentile increase in the managerial remuneration and justification thereof There has been no percentile change made in the salaries of employees in the last financial year.
-Similarly, there has been no percentile change made in the salaries of managerial personnel.
-However, a marginal increase is reflecting in the managerial remuneration (due to certain changes in applicable regulatory provisions) during financial year 2020-21, as detailed above.
-4. Affirmation that the remuneration is as per the remuneration policy of the Company The Company affirms that the remuneration is as per the remuneration policy of the Company
+Number of permanent employees on the rolls of the Company 388 3. employees other than the managerial personnel in the last financial year and its comparison with the percentile increase managerial personnel.
+However, a marginal increase is 4.
+Affirmation that the remuneration is as per the remuneration policy of the Company The Company affirms that the remuneration is as per the remuneration policy of the Company